 You could spend days reading about pricing and pricing strategies in software on the web, but a lot of this content doesn’t really hit one, basic fundamental point — there is no real reason any particular piece of software should cost anything in particular.
 Or something.
 Or a lot.
 Or anywhere in between.
 Because it costs next to nothing to deliver.

 Facebook and Google are free — and both are better software than anything you’ll ever ship, my friends.
 Slack and Zoom are close to free — you can use the free editions almost forever.
 Dropbox is cheap — but Box Enterprise isn’t.
 Salesforce is fairly expensive.
 Workday is really expensive.
-And ServiceNow closed 678 million dollar deals this year!!
+And ServiceNow closed 678 million dollar deals last year!!
 All these 10 apps basically cost the same amount to build, host, serve, and ship.
 Yes, enterprise software costs more to sell and support and, sometimes, to market than consumer software.
 But so what?
 Who cares?
 The cost to ship the bits every time you log-in or hit refresh is about $0.0000232.
 Real software has basically zero core cost to deliver.

 There are exceptions.
 Software with real and/or physical services attached has costs.
 Twilio and Talkdesk and other voice products, for example, have real telephony costs (although as a % of revenue, they vary widely).

 But really, honest-to-goodness software, while it costs millions and millions in developer costs to get out of “just a hack” phase … costs basically nothing to ship copy 1,001 or 10,001.
 This was true in the day of floppy drives, CD-ROMs, and so it still is in every iteration of the Internet.